rrb211570/VideoWeaver/README.md

 # VideoWeaver [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 VideoWeaver is a React component that allows you to do video editing.

-The goal of this project is to make it a LOT easier to create tech demos and prepare for LeetCode interviews, by having all of the work done in one place.
-Rather than work through separate products to record videos and edit them, this component will handle everything for you, and it's free!
+Rather than work through separate products to record videos and edit them, this component will handle everything for you, and is completely free!

 ## Features
 * MomentMaker: Can record screen and capture audio input to produce a video